 Below the radar, there was a meeting this weekend of 43 European and Asian nations in Beijing to prepare a “comprehensive reform of the international monetary and finance system.”
 The U.S. was not invited.
 At the Nov.
-15 international financial summit in Washington, D.C., we can expect the rest of the world to present their … Continue reading U.S.’s creditors to be knocking on the door soon
+15 international financial summit in Washington, D.C., we can expect the rest of the world to present their plan to us.
+Essentially, our creditors met this weekend, and…

 Russia and China positioning smartly amid crisis